Leila Aflatoony

 Assistant Professor, School of Industrial Design

-Before joining the Georgia Tech, Leila was a postdoctoral fellow in the department of Computer Science at University of British Columbia, where she developed, co-taught, and evaluated graduate level courses for Designing for People (DFP), an innovative cross-disciplinary graduate training and research program focusing on human-centered interactive computational technologies.
-She received her Ph.D. in Interaction Design from the School of Interactive Arts and Technology at Simon Fraser University.
-Prior to that, she studied Product and Service System Design at Polytechnic University of Milan.
+Prior to joining Georgia Tech, Aflatoony was a postdoctoral fellow at the University of British Columbia, where she developed, co-taught, and evaluated graduate-level courses for Designing for People (DFP), focusing on human-centered interactive technologies.
+She holds a Ph.D. in Interaction Design from the School of Interactive Arts and Technology at Simon Fraser University, where she worked in the Everyday Design Studio.

 Education